-If you are planning an event for a lot of extended family members, hiring a food catering service relieves you and your planners of much of the burdens related to meal planning.
+If you are planning an event for many extended family members, hiring a food catering service relieves you and your planners of the burdens related to meal planning.

-Aside from the actual meal preparation, most food catering companies also provide assessments of how much food will need, based on the size of your guest list, and also offer different themes and customizable menus that match your reunion theme.
-If your reunion theme requires a formal, multi-course menu, professional catering is possibly the best option.
+Aside from the actual meal preparation, most food catering companies also provide assessments of how much food will need, based on the size of your guest list and also offer different themes and customizable menus that match your reunion theme.
+Professional catering is possibly the best option if your reunion theme requires a formal, multi-course menu.

-Professionally-catered menus for your family reunion also frees you and your guests from the clean-up that transpires after the event.
-This allows everyone the chance to simply relax and enjoy the reunion with the rest of the family members.
+Professionally-catered menus for your family reunion also free you and your guests from the clean-up that transpires after the event.
+This allows everyone to simply relax and enjoy the reunion with the rest of the family members.

 Food catering generally will cost more, so make sure you are aware of the expenses.
 The whole family can pitch in for the costs; you can have a standard charge that everyone pays (this should be mentioned in the invitations).
 You can also include this information on your family reunion website with a family reunion registration form and add a place for registration dues.